jpoehls/zduck.com/_posts/2013/2013-12-10-differential-backups-using-7zip-and-powershell.md

 ### Passing args from PowerShell to executables

 There are a million ways, of course, but my favorite is to put the arguments into an array and let PowerShell splat them.
-I really like how this keeps the script very readable even when you are passing a ton of arguments around.
+I really like how this keeps the script readable even when you are passing a ton of arguments around.

 <pre data-language="powershell">
 $cmdArgs = @(